Class of 1998

 Pam Nelson, MSN'98, DNP'20, was interviewed by Psychiatry Advisor in February 2021 about suicide prevention during the COVID-19 pandemic, and opened Nelson Psychiatric Associates, a private practice in Nashville, in March.
 She is lead author of "Role of Primary Care in Suicide Prevention during the COVID-19 Pandemic," published in July 2020 in The Journal for Nurse Practitioners .

 Melissa Ott, MSN'98, is co-author of "Management of Mental Health Disorders in Patients with Human Immunodeficiency Virus," in The Journal for Nurse Practitioners in February 2022, and was promoted to assistant professor at VUSN in June.
-She received the Advanced Practice Registered Nurse Excellence Award from the American Psychiatric Nurses Association's Tennessee chapter in April 2021, and co-authored "Genitourinary Syndrome of Menopause: Screening and Treatment," published in Advances in Family Practice Nursing in May.
+She co-presented, "Primary Care Management of Special Populations with Co-occurring Mental Health Disorders and HIV," at the National Nurse Practitioner Symposium in July, and a poster, "Diagnostic and Management Considerations for Co-occurring HIV and Mental Health Disorders for Psychiatric-mental Health Nursing Providers," at the American Psychiatric Nurses Association conference in October.
+Melissa received the Advanced Practice Registered Nurse Excellence Award from APNA's Tennessee chapter in April 2021, and co-authored "Genitourinary Syndrome of Menopause: Screening and Treatment," published in Advances in Family Practice Nursing in May.
 She is owner of Genesis Psychiatric Services in Murfreesboro.

 Heather Robb, MSN'98 , of Memphis, Tennessee, passed away May 1, 2020.

 Tracey Robinson, BS'95, MSN'98, is the founder of Trace Skin Care and Garza Plastic Surgery in Nashville (2020).